wpendl99/.github/profile/webServices/express/express.md

 The `get` function takes two parameters, a URL path matching pattern, and a callback function that is invoked when the pattern matches.
 The path matching parameter is used to match against the URL path of an incoming HTTP request.

-The callback function has three parameters that represent the HTTP request object (`req`), the HTTP response object (`res`), and the `next` routing function that Express expects to be called if this routing function wants processing to continue.
+The callback function has three parameters that represent the HTTP request object (`req`), the HTTP response object (`res`), and the `next` routing function that Express expects to be called if this routing function wants another function to generate a response.

 The express app compares the routing function patterns in the order that they are added to the Express app object.
-So if you have two routing functions with patterns that match, the first one that was added will be called and given the next matching function in the `next` parameter.
+So if you have two routing functions with patterns that both match, the first one that was added will be called and given the next matching function in the `next` parameter.

 In our example above we hard coded the store name to be `provo`.
 A real store endpoint would allow any store name to be provided as a parameter in the path.
-Express supports path parameters by including a colon (`:`) followed the parameter name.
+Express supports path parameters by prefixing the parameter name with a colon (`:`).
 Express creates a map of path parameters and populates it with the matching values found in the URL path.
-You then reference the parameters using the req object.
+You then reference the parameters using the `req.params` object.
 Using this pattern you can rewrite our getStore endpoint as follows.

 ```js
 app.get('/store/:storeName', (req, res, next) => {